-There’s science to support it: physical material has more meaning, is better connected to memory, and involves more emotional processing than digital content.
+There’s science to support it: physical material is better connected to memory, and involves more emotional processing than digital content.
 Print materials cause brain responses that tap into internal feelings in a way pixels on screens cannot.

 And for brands, there’s proven ROI, too.
-This deep emotional connection has proven results for both brand awareness and transactional conversion.
+This deep emotional connection generates results for brand awareness as well as transactional conversion.
 That’s why so many of today’s most innovative marketers are investing in print: from AirBnB to Away, from John Deere to Net-a-Porter.

 Brands have a powerful opportunity — like never before — to make an impact with print in their arsenal of marketing media.